Salomons - CCCU

 Due to the large regional area covered by our placement trusts (parts of which are quite rural and inaccessible by public transport) and the requirement of many of placement providers that trainees have access to a car, in order to visit service users and local services; applicants must hold a valid driving licence which permits the holder to drive in the UK.

-As stated above, we very much welcome applications from those with a disability.
-Applicants who have a disability that means they cannot drive must contact the programme ([email protected]) in advance of submitting their application and provide sufficient supporting documentation from a registered medical practitioner stating that their disability prevents them from driving.
-A decision will then be taken over whether the driving licence requirement can be waived.
+Applicants who have a disability that means they cannot drive must email the programme before submitting their application and provide supporting documentation from a registered medical practitioner stating that their disability prevents them from driving.

 Advice for your application

-• We welcome trainees who reflect the wide range of diversity represented by service users and their families.
+- We welcome trainees who reflect the wide range of diversity represented by service users and their families.
 We especially want to encourage trainees with disabilities, those from backgrounds that are economically disadvantaged, from culturally diverse groups, those with caring/parental responsibilities and from all social classes.
-We believe that the Programme, the profession, and services are strengthened by ensuring cultural, social and other kinds of diversity within the workforce.
+We believe that the programme, the profession, and services are strengthened by ensuring cultural, social and other kinds of diversity within the workforce.

 International applicants